 Happy first day of summer, everyone!
 While today may officially mark the start of the summer season, we have been in full on BBQ mode for weeks now.
 And can you really blame us?
+A friend of mine recently had their BBQ, and it was great fun, the best part of the day was when they brought out their ground meat machine and started grounding up the meat to make burgers to throw on the grill.
+It reminded me how much I loved BBQs and cookouts.
 For me, cookouts are one of the best parts of summer, something that I know my husband hates missing when he’s deployed.
+I even have a few BBQ secrets of my own to share with you – for example, check out the best wood pellets for my grill.
 That got me thinking about how I would send a BBQ care package and this inspiration post was born!

 BBQ Care Package Decor